|<> HOME <> JOURNAL <> CURRENT EVENTS <> DOCUMENTS <> PROFILE <>|

-I've known JR since he was about thirteen years old.
+I've known Leon since he was about thirteen years old.
 The half black, half Asian kid

 who was adopted and brought up in the part of town where there was low income housing projects where many who lived there were on a fixed income.

 I first met JR when he was thirteen and I thought it was unordinary for a young black kid to have every Beatles album there was, import and domestic.
 His dad had sent him to a private school where he learned to play about forty different instruments.

 Someone turned JR onto a Vanhalen album and after listening to Eddie Vanhalen play guitar, JR decided that playing lead guitar was the thing he wanted to do.
 Darelic, a drummer friend of mine told me about JR after I'd left the X-band for good.
 He said, "He's always playing in the little shack next to his house; whoever shows up to watch him play, sure gets to see one hell of a show.
 You gotta go check him out."